-Remediation examinations for course failures in OMS I and OMS II must be successfully completed before a student can advance to the next stage of the curriculum.
-In the event the remediation of a course is failed or not completed, the original course grade shall be recorded on the transcript with the original course Grade Code.
-Any student who fails a remediation will be referred to the Student Performance Committee and may be subject to dismissal.
+Remediations must be successfully completed before a student can advance to the next stage of the curriculum.
+In the event the remediation of a course is failed or not completed, the original course grade shall be recorded on the transcript.
+A student who fails a remediation will be referred to the Student Performance Committee and may be subject to dismissal.
+Re-remediation is not allowed.

-Repeated Courses
+Repeating Courses

-Once passed, a course may not be repeated unless the student is repeating the entire year.
-When repeating a course, both grades will appear on the transcript, with the most recent numerical grade used for grade point average and/or class rank calculation and quintile.
+Once a course is passed, that course may not be repeated unless the student is repeating the entire year.
+When repeating a course, both course grades will appear on the transcript, with the most recent grade used for grade point average and/or class rank calculation.

 Students who fail a course during a repeated year are required to meet with the Student Performance Committee, and may be subject to dismissal.